Nikelandjelo/blog/_posts/2023-02-05-htb_m_stocker.md

 ## Intro

-**Stocker** is an *Easy* HackTheBox machine covering a NodeJS Web application exploit and a SUDO privesk esploiting wildcard.
+**Stocker** is an *Easy* HackTheBox machine covering a NodeJS Web application exploit and a SUDO privesk exploiting wildcard.

 ## Enumeration

-To begin with this machine, I went directly to the browser in order to confirm if there is a Web server.
+To begin with this machine, I went directly to the browser in order to confirm if there was a Web server.

 ![](blog/htb_m/Stocker/Pasted image 20230205124321.png)